 The U.S. Boiler Company manufactures some of the best residential boilers in the industry that can provide you with a more comfortable home and have a big impact on your energy bills.
 Replacing an old boiler with a new high-efficiency condensing boiler, for example, could immediately save you about 30% on your heating bills.

 U.S. Boiler offers a broad selection of ENERGY STAR®-certified gas-fired residential boilers, high efficiency oil-fired boilers, condensing boilers, three-pass oil-fired steam boilers, hot water heaters, and radiators.
 We have introduced more new, high efficiency products over the last few years than any other company in the history of hydronic heating.

 The highest energy efficiency ratings belong to our residential gas-fired condensing boilers.
-The high-efficiency Burnham Alpine™ gas-fired condensing boiler and the new K2™ condensing gas boiler are both ENERGY STAR®-certified.
-The Alpine™ has a 95% AFUE rating and K2™ has a 94% AFUE rating.
+The high-efficiency Alpine™ gas-fired condensing boiler and the K2™ condensing gas boiler are both ENERGY STAR®-certified.
+The Alpine™ and K2™ have a 95% AFUE rating.

-In the category of oil boilers, the Burnham MPO-IQ™ is ENERGY STAR® certified at 87% AFUE, the highest efficiency in its class.
+In the category of oil boilers, the MPO-IQ™ has the highest efficiency in its class at 87% AFUE.
 This 3-pass high efficiency cast iron oil-fired water boiler is capable of saving homeowners up to 49% in energy costs.